Neewer Z2 Review : Can it really be that good?

 • Two modeling lights are built-in.

-• Compatible with the Q systems which has 5 groups and 32 channels, works beautifully with the Q Pro trigger.
+• Compatible with the Q wireless system which has 5 groups and 32 channels, works beautifully with the Q Pro trigger.

 • Flash duration of 1/180 to 1/20000th of a second depending on output power of course.